mujahidriazpk/ShopADoc/wp-content/plugins/music-player-for-woocommerce/readme.txt

 Note: for the other editors, insert directly the playlists' shortcodes.

 Music Player for WooCommerce includes the MediaElement.js music player in the pages of the products with audio files associated, and in the store's pages.
-It allows the integration with the multivendor stores generated with Dokan and WCFM Marketplace.
+It allows the integration with the multivendor stores generated with Dokan, WCFM Marketplace, and MultivendorX.
 Furthermore, the plugin allows selecting between multiple skins.

 MediaElement.js is an music player compatible with all major browsers: Internet Explorer, Firefox, Opera, Safari, Chrome and mobile devices: iPhone, iPad, Android.
 The music player is developed following the html5 standard.
 The music player supports the following file formats: MP3, WAV, WMA and OGA.